Current Industry Focus

 Q. The pandemic has obviously impacted the packaging industry, what are some of the most important impacts that you are already seeing?

 We caught up with Pratyush Bandyopadhyay, Head, Circular Economy Solutions of Borouge

-who will be presenting at next week's SustPack Asia 2021 online conference.
+who presented at SustPack Asia 2021 online conference.

 The pandemic has shifted consumer demands for certain types of plastics.
 Global demand has also surged for medical supplies, food service packaging and e-commerce packaging.
 The rise in consumption for such plastics applications shows that plastics has a continuing and key role to play in ensuring consumer safety and health, and that the need to develop sustainable plastic solutions is even more crucial now to achieve a circular economy.